open-contracting/deploy/docs/develop/update/docker.rst

 Map a port
 ~~~~~~~~~~

-If the Dockerfile exposes a port, in the service's Pillar file, add, for example:
+If the Dockerfile exposes a port, in the server's Pillar file, add, for example:

 .. code-block:: yaml
    :emphasize-lines: 4